MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 ![More external sharing settings](media/advanced-external-sharing.png)

-For more info about the "Allow only users in specific security groups to share externally" setting, see [Manage security groups](https://docs.microsoft.com/sharepoint/manage-security-groups).

 **Limit external sharing by domain**

 This is useful if you want to limit sharing with particular partners, or help prevent sharing with people at certain organizations.
 The organization-level setting on this page affects all SharePoint sites and each user's OneDrive.
 To use this setting, list the domains (maximum of 3000) in the box, using the format *domain.com*.
 To list multiple domains, press Enter after adding each domain.

 You can also limit external sharing by domain by using the [Set-SPOTenant](/powershell/module/sharepoint-online/Set-SPOTenant) Microsoft PowerShell cmdlet with -SharingDomainRestrictionMode and either -SharingAllowedDomainList or -SharingBlockedDomainList.
 For info about limiting external sharing by domain at the site level, see [Restricted domains sharing](restricted-domains-sharing.md).

+**Allow only users in specific security groups to share externally**

+For info about this setting, see [Manage security groups](https://docs.microsoft.com/sharepoint/manage-security-groups).

 **Guests must sign in using the same account to which sharing invitations are sent**